-puffins are migratory birds which spend most of their time in the ocean but migrate to Iceland during the spring and summer months to create nests and breed.
+Puffins are migratory birds which spend most of their time in the ocean but migrate to Iceland during the spring and summer months to create nests and breed.
 The species of puffins that are native to Iceland is the Atlantic puffin which inhabits the country in the months between April and September every year.

 Related links: Find a rental car in Iceland, check the available rental cars in Iceland

-Table of content
+Table of Contents

 1. Best time of the year to see puffins in Iceland